Gannakhaled/HackBio-Cancer-Internship/Stage0.md

 Github Repo: <https://github.com/Gannakhaled/HackBio-Cancer-Internship>

 When Next Generation Sequencing came out, it drove therapeutics and medical diagnostics into the next level.
 This is because it allows sequencing of the whole human genome in a short period of time, allowing us to detect the number of copies of chromosomes from a single cell.
-This contributes to diagnosis of patient’s as well as cancer research.
+This contributes to the diagnosis of patients as well as cancer research.
 However, a specific application of NGS plays a huge role in cancer research and diagnostics which is RNA-Seq.

 ## **Why RNA Sequencing?**